react-native-documents/document-picker/README.md

 # react-native-document-picker

+📣📣 A full rewrite of the library is in progress. 📣📣

+Please subscribe to [this issue](https://github.com/rnmods/react-native-document-picker/issues/603) to receive updates.

 🚧🚧 GH discussions available 🚧🚧

 If you want to ask questions, we opened [GH discussions](https://github.com/rnmods/react-native-document-picker/discussions) for that purpose! 🤗 Issue tracker is now reserved for bugs and feature requests only and issues not following the issue template can be closed.
 Thank you!